 That’s certainly something that studying further can help you towards.

-Several certifications are held in high regard in the industry and once you have them, new opportunities are sure to come your way.
+Several certifications are held in high regard in the industry; new opportunities will surely come your way once you have them.

 Increasing your knowledge through self-education